ansh04196/Food-Villa/README.md

 Our intuitive ordering system lets you add items to your cart with a simple click.
 Easily customize your order, specify special instructions, and view a summary before checkout.

 💳 Secure Payments
 Rest easy knowing your transactions are secure.
-Foodie Express supports various payment options, providing a convenient and safe way to settle your bill.
+Food Villa supports various payment options, providing a convenient and safe way to settle your bill.

 📍 Location-Based Delivery
 Get your favorite meals delivered right to your doorstep.
 Our location-based delivery service ensures timely and accurate delivery to enhance your overall dining experience.